Cedar College: History

 Discussions regarding the establishment of a Christian school in the inner north-eastern suburbs of Adelaide first took place in May 1993.
 After three years of planning and preparation, Cedar College was officially opened on a newly acquired ten acre property in Northgate in 1997.
-Established initially as a Primary School with just 34 students, Cedar College grew rapidly and soon opened the Middle School and Senior School campuses in the years that followed.
+Established initially as a Primary School with just 34 students, Cedar College grew rapidly under the leadership of its inaugural Principal, Peter Thomson, and soon opened the Middle School and Senior School campuses in the years that followed.

 Cedar College opened a two-court sports stadium named the "Cedar College Sports Centre" in 2011.
 The centre was officially opened by the Hon.
 Kate Ellis MP, and has quickly become an important landmark and community facility in Northgate.

-In 2013, the 2-storey Cedar College Resource Centre and Administration building was officially opened by the Hon.
+In 2013, the two-storey Cedar College Resource Centre and administration building was officially opened by the Hon.
 Christopher Pyne MP, Minister for Education.
 The Resource Centre features a distinctive triple-winged roof line, inspired by the historic Vickers Vimy aircraft flown by Sir Keith and Ross Smith from England to Australia in 1919, landing in the nearby Vickers Vimy Reserve.
-The Resource Centre is the new technology hub of the school, and adjoins the new Science wing, which was opened in 2014.
+The Resource Centre is the new technology hub of the school, and adjoins the science wing, which was opened in 2014.

-In 2016, during the school's 20th Anniversary year, Cedar College completed a new 2-storey Creative Arts Centre.
+In 2016, during the school's 20th anniversary year, Cedar College completed a new two-storey Creative Arts Centre.
 The facility was officially opened by Senator the Hon.
-David Fawcett MP on behalf of Education Minister Senator the Hon.
-Simon Birmingham MP.
-The Creative Arts Centre features three classrooms and seven instrumental practice rooms on the Ground Floor with a Music performance space, recording studios, Drama performance space and theory classroom on the First Floor.
+David Fawcett on behalf of Education Minister Senator the Hon.
+Simon Birmingham.
+The Creative Arts Centre features three classrooms and seven instrumental practice rooms on the ground floor with a music performance space, recording studios, drama performance space and theory classroom on the first floor.

 During 2019, two of the original classrooms were demolished, to make way for a new science and learning support facility for the Primary School.
 The new, purpose-built facility, was opened in 2020.

-In 2021, a new 2-Storey facility was opened in the High School, adjoining the Creative Arts Centre.
+In 2021, a new two-storey facility was opened in the High School, adjoining the Creative Arts Centre.
 This new building included new facilities for the ‘Canopy’ learning support program, as well as new High School classrooms.
+A further two classrooms were added to the Creative Arts facility during 2023.

+In 2023, the School Board announced that Cedar's inaugural Principal, Peter Thomson, would be retiring by mid-2024.
+The Board began the search for a new Principal later that year, and announced in 2024 that it had appointed Mr Tim Heading as the new Cedar College Principal, commencing his role in Term 4, 2024.

 Departments

-Today, Cedar College is divided into three departments – Primary School (R-6), Middle School (7–9) and Senior School (10–12).
-The three separate departments enable the school to ensure that students develop academically and socially at an appropriate level, and provides families with a complete educational institution from Reception through to Year 12.
+Cedar College is composed of four 'branches' – Junior Primary (R–2), Upper Primary (3-6), Middle School (7–9) and Senior School (10–12).
+These growing branches allow students to develop academically, spiritually, and socially, providing a College that offers a complete education from Reception through to Year 12.

-With now over 800 students, Cedar College is continuing to expand its facilities and curriculum, within a strong community environment.
+With now close to 900 students, Cedar College is continuing to expand its facilities and curriculum, within a strong community environment.